-While the platform still sits behind Facebook in terms of engaged social networks, Instagram has become a social media haven for younger generations.
+While the platform sits under the Meta umbrella, compared to Facebook, Instagram has become a social media haven for younger generations.

 Millennials (ages 24-34) hold the top demographic spot while Gen Z (18-24) takes the second.
 All together, these two age groups consist of 71% of Instagram’s active user base.

 Tools like Instagram Analytics allows influencers to see which age group dominates their following – and I’ve found my numbers also match this statistic.

 Active users look to Instagram to be influenced.Facebook Business recently conducted a survey and found promising insights for the platform.

 - 83% discover new products and services on Instagram.

 - 81% use the platform to research products or services.

 - 80% engage with Instagram content to decide whether to purchase a product or service.